HORSES 馬

 Throughout the work, PJ Illustration's hand-animated horse - paper-cut and origami-like - reappears playfully, harking back to Étienne-Jules Marey's revolutionary chronophotography studies.
 Marey and Muybridge visualised the 'invisible force-lines' connecting movement across time and space.
 Horses acknowledges this legacy while framing our futuristic narrative through cinema's origins.

 The balance between Kamei's ancient tradition and Mark's electronic jazz, infused with the taonga pūoro, speaks to cultural continuity and transformation.
-In our final scene, a herd of horses gallops while Kamei-san casts and fans her trailing silk fabric as both encouragement and beckoning - the Fire Horse year ushering in movement, alignment, freedom.
+In the final scene, a herd of horses gallops while Kamei-san casts and fans her trailing silk fabric as both encouragement and beckoning to the Fire Horse year, ushering in movement, alignment, freedom.

 Kurosawa also taught us: 'A film must be made with the heart, not the mind.'
 Physical dance becomes manipulable digital data, transforming 3D performance into 2D cinematic possibilities that extend beyond live performance limitations.
 This is the gift of choreographing media - where 'emptiness is form, form is emptiness' and the void breathes with technological mediation.